Manitoba History: Manitoba’s Coal Rush

-These two mines operated every winter until the depression began to ease and World War II broke out in Europe.
+These two mines operated every winter until the depression began to ease and the Second World War broke out in Europe.
 This spelled the end of Manitoba’s commercial coal mining.
 Farmers returned to their fields and the more adventurous headed for the battlefields overseas.
 Stu Poole stated that when the “economy picked up you couldn’t get men to work in a place like that.”
 Labour shortages therefore closed the mines.
 Nestibo’s shut down in 1938 and Cain ceased operations in 1939.

 Attempts were made to operate the mines after 1939.
 The Goodlands Coal Company produced some coal between 1939 and 1943 under the management of Mr. H. Kishnerus of Bienfait, Saskatchewan.
 However, the lack of available workers finally forced him to shut down in 1943.
 Just as depressed agricultural condition initiated the coal rush, so too did a return to agricultural prosperity seal its fate.